 }

+Writing a FusionEndpoint

 Endpoint implements FusionEndpoint interface, It creates producer and consumer based on their usage in the PCM, if the Endpoint is being used as the source createConsumer will be called to create a new Consumer, which will be used to receive message from the endpoint.
 And in case the Endpoint is being used as destination createProducer will be called to create the Producer, which will be used to send the messages to the endpoint.

 public class SampleEndPoint implements FusionEndpoint {